Small-Tina/Small-Tina/README.md

 - 🤔 &nbsp; Learning about front-end and back-end In the laboratory
 - 🎓 &nbsp; Studying Computer Science at Southwest University of Science and Technology
-- 💼 &nbsp; Working as an undergraduate in the Data and Knowledge Engineering Lab at Southwest University of Science and Technology Currently
+- 💼 &nbsp; Working as an undergraduate in the Data and Knowledge Engineering Lab at SWUST Currently
 - 🌱 &nbsp; Currently learning vue, react and Java
 - ✍️ &nbsp; Photography and AzurLane as hobbies